ton86/worklog/README.md

 ## Installation

 Save the files to a directory.
 Install python packages indicated in requirements.txt.

+Update path in config.json to your "markdown.md" file.

 Future development - WIll soon package this to be callable from command line as it's own app without having to type 'python'.